SASIDEVIvenaram/DBMS/Ex.No.8.Cursor.md

-# Ex.
-No: 6 PL/SQL program using Cursor
+# EXP NO 9:PL/SQL program using Cursor
 ### DATE:
 ### AIM:
 To create PL/SQL program to display the customer table